wormzjl/forgecraft/kfc/To-Dos.md

 # To-Dos

 ## Bugs
+- [x] Hot Crucible block form missing texture
+- [x] Soft Crucible drop from tongs
+- [x] Pickaxe upgrades printout
 - [ ] Can't put a crucible straight from creative inventory into bloomery and pull with tongs
-- [ ] Hot Crucible block form missing texture
-- [ ] Soft Crucible drop from tongs
-- [ ] Pickaxe upgrades printout

 ## Current Feature
+- [x] SledgeHammer and Chisel item and blocks
+- [ ] Chisel Bounding Box changes
-- [ ] SledgeHammer and Chisel
+- [ ] SledgeHammer and Chisel crafting
 - [ ] Play a sound when bloomery or forge finishes
 - [ ] Hardness and Resistance calculation for durability damage
 - [ ] Craft Tweaker Support